matthewjohnson42/memex-spring-data/README.md

 # memex-data

-Contains  abstract repositories, abstract models, concrete DTOs, model/DTO transformers, and abstract data services
+Contains  abstract repositories, abstract models, concrete DTOs, model/DTO transformers, and abstract data services for use in memex services.